chef-training/chef_classroom/README.md

     aws_secret_access_key = "Abc0123dEf4GhIjk5lMn/OpQrSTUvXyz/A678bCD"
     ```

-2. Set your AWS localization options in the `knife.rb` file.
-Specifically, you must enter a valid `key_name` in the `:bootstrap_options` section.
-You should not need to change any other fields unless you wish to try this in another AWS region.
+2. At a minimum, ensure the correct value for `chef_classroom['ssh_key_name']` is set in `attributes/default.rb`.

 3. Ensure the private key associated with the ssh key you just specified is located in your `~/.ssh` directory.
-For example, if using the default value in this repo's `knife.rb` you would need the correspoding private key in `~/.ssh/aws-id_rsa`.
+For example, if using the default value in this repo's attributes file `"aws-id_rsa"` you would need the corresponding private key in `~/.ssh/aws-id_rsa`.

+4. Additional options may be set, including automatic localization via the `chef_classroom['region']` attribute (note: so far only AWS US regions available).
+Ensure that your `ssh_key_name` is valid for any region you set.
+It is recommended that instructors replace the value of `chef_classroom['ip_range']` with an appropriate IP address range (e.g. "184.106.28.82/24") for any classroom being managed.
+The permissions and security settings of these instances are... lax.
+However, none of these changes are required for basic (demo) use of this repo.

-4. Run `berks vendor cookbooks`
+5. Run `berks vendor cookbooks`

-5. Run `chef-client -z -r 'recipe[chef_classroom]'` (or see the demo steps below)
+6. Run `chef-client -z -r 'recipe[chef_classroom]'` (or see the demo steps below)

-You should now have a classroom set up.  *Note: at present the Chef Server setup takes ~15 mins and consumes a large majority of the classroom setup time (~20 mins).*  To find the portal node, at this time the best way is to run the command `grep public_ipv4 nodes/mytraining-portal.json`.
+You should now have a classroom set up.
+To find the portal node, at this time the best way is to run the command `grep public_ipv4 nodes/mytraining-portal.json`.
 There's a gem conflict preventing knife from working in local-mode that should be resolved the next time ChefDK ships.

 Visit the portal node in a web browser.
 Additional actions [should be taken](https://github.com/gmiranda23/chef_classroom/issues/14) from the portal.

+***Note: at present the Chef Server setup takes ~15 mins and consumes a large majority of the classroom setup time (~30 mins).
+The initial compile of guacamole on the portal instance is also significant (~10 mins).
+The goal is to stop building these on the fly and use pre-baked images instead (using the chef recipes demonstrated here) once this passes the MVP phase.***

 ## Classroom workflow demonstration

 The default recipe just creates an entire classroom environment in one fell swoop.
-The way ChefDK fundamentals is taught, that leaves a bunch of idle infrastructure laying around before it is ever needed.
-That also doesn't match the desired instructor experience.
+The way ChefDK fundamentals is taught, that leaves a bunch of idle infrastructure consuming cost before we ever use it.
+The desired instructor experience is to make this infrastructure available just-in-time.

 To achieve the desired instructor experience, follow these steps to see a demo classroom workflow.